 draft 1: lid design

-At some point, I made a late discovery in getting the wrap-around template’s proper measurement.
-I used a box cutter to disassemble my ice cream tub, laid it out flat, scanned it, and surprisingly it came out true to size and that became my proper template.
+I used a box cutter to disassemble my ice cream tub, laid it out flat, scanned it, and it came out true to size and that became my proper template.

 These images show print-ready files and print production.